anthonyamar/my-second-brain/Digital garden/Digital garden.md

 Digital gardens seems trendy right now, but like any thing that seems trendy and totally new, it often had more ancient roots.

 In her article [A Brief History & Ethos of the Digital Garden](https://maggieappleton.com/garden-history), Maggie Appleton retrace the birth of the digital garden term in Mark Bernstein's 1998 manifestos [Hypertext Gardens](http://www.eastgate.com/garden/Enter.html).
-He expose his vision about how web navigation problems and structure's limits can be solve by what he called Hypertext Gardening.
+He expose his vision about how web navigation problems and structure's limits can be solved by what he called Hypertext Gardening.

 >  Gardens are farmland that delights the senses; parks are wilderness, tamed for our enjoyment.
 Large hypertexts and Web sites must often contain both parks and gardens.
 > *-- Mark Bernstein*